-The Learning, Teaching and Quality Committee examines the Professional Body reports and College/School response by exception to determine if any issues have a broader University-wide impact and might advise Professional Bodies of any action that the University will be taking regarding these issues.
+The Learning, Teaching and Quality Committee examines the Professional Body reports and Faculty/School response by exception to determine if any issues have a broader University-wide impact and might advise Professional Bodies of any action that the University will be taking regarding these issues.

 Another role of the Learning, Teaching and Quality Committee is to identify examples of good practice and disseminate them within the University.
-Staff of Academic Quality Services undertake this function in liaison with the College/School Directors of Learning and Teaching.
+Staff of Academic Quality Services undertake this function in liaison with the Faculty/School Directors of Learning and Teaching.

 The Role of Academic Quality Services in Accreditation by PSRBs

-Academic Quality Services supports the various University quality committees to which the reports (and/or issues arising from them) are referred and acts as the central record-keeper of professional reports, College/School responses and institutional comments.
+Academic Quality Services supports the various University quality committees to which the reports (and/or issues arising from them) are referred and acts as the central record-keeper of professional reports, Faculty/School responses and institutional comments.

 PSRB Accreditation Deadlines

 If there are any issues arising from a review, the Professional Body will require these to be addressed within a specified timeframe prior to granting full accreditation.
-As good practice, Colleges/Schools that are subject to external accreditation should forward copies of the Professional Body reports and responses promptly to Academic Quality Services.
+As good practice, Faculties/Schools that are subject to external accreditation should forward copies of the Professional Body reports and responses promptly to Academic Quality Services.

 Issues Requiring Immediate Action

-If there are institutional issues requiring immediate action, Colleges/Schools should contact Academic Quality Services who will then contact the Pro Vice-Chancellor (Academic) as Chair of the Learning, Teaching and Quality Committee immediately.
+If there are institutional issues requiring immediate action, Faculties/Schools should contact Academic Quality Services who will then contact the Pro Vice-Chancellor (Academic) as Chair of the Learning, Teaching and Quality Committee immediately.
 Appropriate action shall then be taken.